ichard26/toomanycards/SECURITY.md

 On the sign-up side, passwords are salted and hashed using the [passlib] library and bcrypt algorithm.

-**Summary:** TMC's authentication implementation is *probably* secure against CRSF and session prediction/fixation, however, the session ID can theorically be stolen via XSS.
+**Summary:** TMC's authentication implementation is _reasonably_ secure against CRSF and session prediction/fixation, however, the session ID can theoretically be stolen via XSS.
 Fortunately, that should not pose an issue (and for what it's worth, I'd have other problems if TMC was vulnerable to XSS).